 Ted Meissner’s Secular Buddhist podcast

-For over ten years, Ted Meissner has been interviewing Buddhist practitioners and writers involved in a wide range of lineages and approaches.
+For over ten years, Ted Meissner interviewed Buddhist practitioners and writers involved in a wide range of lineages and approaches.

 Executive Director of the Secular Buddhist Association, Ted has been a meditator for over 25 years with backgrounds in Zen and Theravada, and is a University of Massachusetts Center for Mindfulness Certified MBSR Teacher.